savyjs/vuetify-strapi-dashboard-documentation/content/en/elements/enum.md

 ---
-title: Enum Select
+title: enum select
 description: ''
 position: 11
 category: 'Form Elements'
 ---

 ## Introduction
-text field is a select list that uses nuxt store or strapi collections.
+text element represent a select list from defined array. if you want to load items from store or api server look at [select element](/elements/select).

 ## component